travelingcircusofurbanism/website/docs/posts/sao paulo/Chapainterview/content.md

 ***Right.***

+### Participatory technology and data
+>**Stiphany:** I am interested in Technology to the extent to which it de-familiarises us with city and things that we think we are familiar.
+I started that exploration as a photographer as an undergraduate in Fine Arts.
+>I didn't speak Portuguese at the time and so technology was a way to communicate.
+Also, my  camera was always with me.

 **Stiphany:** That is where the technology piece comes in.
 So the NSF post-doc and the XXXXX is really about helping citizens, communities and governments to design their futures using technology.
 The project had 2 main goals, one is to create this new database, to understand what is there rather than wiping out the settlements before you make design decisions.
 Instead of returning things to a modernist XXXX, also expanding the scope of architecture to include questions of infrastructure and how it can start to be something that is more socially and technically situated within the realities of the formality.

 The project is a collaboration between two community organisations and along the way, given that it is a random sample, we met all kinds of people much like what you (mariko) are doing.

 Within these two communities that I thought I knew very intimately, ethnographically I took a totally  different journey through random selection.
 The stories begin to become even more layered.
 You have these different community organisations and we got into touch with the youth and got an understanding of their perspective of formality and their future role and interests.
 That really helped with the very practical things of designing technology that teenagers are going to go to before Facebook.
 I learned about FOMO and those sorts of terms through Brazilian youth in the Favelas.
 That informed the design of the tool.
 This really tried to have a set of policy makers are interested in until it is visualised into something that community members can see on a block by block basis, it really changed things.

 Another thing that was important about the data is that in Sao Paulo, like many cities around the world, but especially in the global south they are being lotted, and rightly so, for mapping informality and formality we understand not only where informality is happening.